SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 traditional chinese, players should have a choice of what theme they'd like for their turf.
 Another original idea, so no confirmation yet.

  3. (4)[Unconfirmed] Turf for triad -> There should be a large turf for each triad, which has many features that will enchance the coop (potential free roam and pvp) experience.
-The warehouse in this turf should allow for limitless trading between the gang.
+The warehouse in this turf should allow for limitless tradingbetween the gang.
 Other buildings in this turf may include a gang base, nightclub, coop activities etc. Not yet confirmed.

 - *External Applications and Websites/Forums:*
 -